About Pench National Park.

 ranging from moist, sheltered valleys to open, dry deciduous

 forest.
-Over 1200 species of plants have been recorded from the
+Over 1200 species of plants have been recorded from

-plants of ethno-botanical importance.
+as plants of ethno-botanical importance.

 The area has always been rich in wildlife.
 It is dominated by

-fairly open canopy, mixed forests with considerable shrub cover
+fairly open canopy, mixed forests with considerable shrub

-highest density of herbivores in India (90.3
+reserve has highest density of herbivores in India (90.3

 The area is especially famous for large herds of Gaur (Indian

 Bison), Cheetal, Sambar, Nilgai, Wild Dog and Wild Pig.
-The key
+The

-Hyena, Porcupine etc.
+Jungle Cat, Hyena, Porcupine etc.